grafana/grafana/docs/sources/dashboards/build-dashboards/modify-dashboard-settings/index.md

 Dashboard Links enable you to place links to other dashboards and web sites directly below the dashboard header.
 Links provide for easy navigation to other, related dashboards and content.

-1. On the **Dashboard settings** page, click **Add dashboard links**.
+1. On the **Dashboard settings** page, click **Links** in the left side section menu and then the **Add link** button.
 1. Enter title and and in the **Type** field, select **Dashboard** or **Link**.
 1. To add a dashboard link:
    a.
 Add an optional tag.

-   Tags are useful for filtering and sorting dashboards.
+Tags are useful creating a dynamic dropdown of dashboards that all have a specific tag.
    b.
 Select any of the dashboard link **Options**.

-   Is there anything helpful we want to say here about any of these options?
-Only add content here if it's not obvious what any option does.

    c.
 Click **Apply**.
 1. To add a link:
    a.
 Add a URL and tooltip text that appears when the user hovers over the link.
    b.
 Select an icon that appears next to the link.
    c.
 Select any of the dashboard link **Options**.

-   We can repeat guidance from above if there are any options that are not obvious to the user.

 ## View dashboard JSON model